gline([ptspec1, ptspec2, ...]).

 retract(l1, l2) — Retract preceding and following segments by L1 and L2 pt respectively.

-at(id) — Absolute paper coordinates of location set by at. atx(id) — Absolute paper x-coordinate of location set by at. aty(id) — Absolute paper y-coordinate of location set by at.
+at(anc) — Absolute paper coordinates of location set by at. atx(anc) — Absolute paper x-coordinate of location set by at. aty(anc) — Absolute paper y-coordinate of location set by at.
 For instance,

-draws a line from 5 pt to the right of the point (0, 1) in the graph to 7 pt below the point (2, 3) in the graph.
-(Note that paper y-coordinates increase toward the bottom of the graph while data y-coordinates increase toward the top.)
+draws a line from 5 mm to the right of the point (0, 1) in the graph to 7 mm below the point (2, 3) in the graph.

 Note: The rather cumbersome syntax of